-In addition to encouraging progress in the ongoing EU-Indonesia trade negotiations, Insurance Europe supports the removal of all market access barriers for foreign (re)insurers.
-In particular, the new regulation removing retention limits should be applied to all foreign (re)insurers to allow domestic insurers to choose from a diverse range of competitive, globally diversified reinsurers for risk mitigations.
+In addition to encouraging progress in the ongoing EU-Indonesia trade negotiations, Insurance Europe and the Reinsurance Advisory Board (RAB) support the removal of all market access barriers for foreign (re)insurers.
+In particular, the new regulation that removes retention limits should be applied to all foreign (re)insurers to allow domestic insurers to choose from a diverse range of competitive, globally diversified reinsurers for risk mitigations.